stebeh/unison-android/README.md

 ## (Known) limitations and bugs

 * Only non-interactive (`-batch`) mode is supported.
+* Symlinks on remote host will cause (non-fatal) errors due to the fact that Android's external storage does not support them.
+It is recommended to manually add such paths to ignore list in profile.
 * Timestamps in status and logs do not respect Android's timezone.
 (Will probably need to be fixed by modifying binary as opposed to app.)
 * See [todo](todo.md).